vmleon/oci-fe-be-devops/README.md

 You will see:
 ![Screenshot](images/screenshot.png)

-Click `GET JOKE` to get a new joke from the backend.
+Click `GET TIME` to get a date from the backend, that will ask the database.

 ## Clean Up